-The demand for leased containers depends on many factors beyond our control.
+The demand and pricing for leased containers depends on many factors beyond our control.

 Substantially all of our revenue comes from activities related to the leasing, managing and selling of containers.
-Our ability to continue successfully leasing containers to container shipping lines, earning management fees on leased containers and sourcing capital required to purchase containers depends, in part, upon the continued demand for leased containers.
+Our ability to continue successfully leasing containers to container shipping lines, earning management fees on leased containers, selling used containers and sourcing capital required to purchase new and used containers depends, in part, upon the continued demand to lease new and used and purchase used containers.

-Demand for containers depends largely on the rate of world trade and economic growth, with worldwide consumer demand being the most critical factor affecting this growth.
+Demand for leased containers depends largely on the rate of growth of world trade and economic growth, with worldwide consumer demand being the most critical factor affecting this growth.
 Demand for leased containers is also driven by our customers' "lease vs. buy" decisions.
-Economic downturns in the U.S., Europe, Asia and countries with consumer-oriented economies could result in a reduction in world trade volume and demand by container shipping lines for leased containers.
-Thus, a decrease in the volume of world trade may adversely affect our utilization and per diem rates and lead to reduced revenue and increased operating expenses (such as storage and repositioning costs), and have an adverse effect on our financial performance.
+Economic downturns in the U.S., Europe, Asia and countries with consumer-oriented economies can and have resulted in a reduction in the rate of growth of world trade and demand by container shipping lines for leased containers.
+Thus, a decrease in world trade can and has adversely affected our utilization and per diem rates and lead to reduced revenue and increased operating expenses (such as storage and repositioning costs), and can have an adverse effect on our financial performance.
 We cannot predict whether, or when, such downturns will occur.
 Other material factors affecting demand for leased containers, utilization and per diem rates include the following:

-- prices of new and used containers; - economic conditions, profitability, competitive pressures and consolidation in the container shipping industry; - shifting trends and patterns of cargo traffic;
+- · prices of new and used containers; - economic conditions, profitability, competitive pressures and consolidation in the container shipping and container leasing industry; - shifting trends and patterns of cargo traffic; - fluctuations in demand for containerized goods outside their area of production; - the availability and terms of container financing for us and for our competitors and customers; - fluctuations in interest rates and currency exchange rates;

-- fluctuations in demand for containerized goods outside their area of production; - the availability and terms of container financing for us and for our competitors and customers; - fluctuations in interest rates and currency exchange rates; - overcapacity, undercapacity and consolidation of container manufacturers; - the lead times required to purchase containers; - the number of containers purchased by competitors and container lessees (both containers purchased in the current year and the volume of containers purchased in prior years); - · container ship fleet overcapacity or undercapacity; - increased repositioning by container shipping lines of their own empty containers to higher demand locations in lieu of leasing containers; - port congestion and the efficient movement of containers as impacted by labor disputes, work stoppages, increased vessel size, shipping line alliances or other factors that reduce or increase the speed at which containers are handled: - consolidation, withdrawal or insolvency of individual container shipping lines; - import/export tariffs and restrictions; - customs procedures, foreign exchange controls and other governmental regulations; - natural disasters that are severe enough to affect local and global economies or interfere with trade, such as the 2011 earthquake and tsunami in Japan; and - other political and economic factors.
+- overcapacity, undercapacity and consolidation of container manufacturers; - the lead times required to purchase containers; - the number of containers purchased in the current year and prior years by competitors and container lessees; - container ship fleet overcapacity or undercapacity; - repositioning by container shipping lines of their own empty containers to higher demand locations in lieu of leasing containers; - port congestion and the efficient movement of containers as affected by labor disputes, work stoppages, increased vessel size, shipping line alliances or other factors that reduce or increase the speed at which containers are handled; - consolidation, withdrawal or insolvency of individual container shipping lines; - import/export tariffs and restrictions; - customs procedures, foreign exchange controls and other governmental regulations; - natural disasters that are severe enough to affect local and global economies or interfere with trade, such as the 2011 earthquake and tsunami in Japan; and - other political and economic factors.